Tajnost/100daysOfPython/README.md

 ## Log Descending

+**Day 12: January 11, 2024**
+- **Project 14 : Higher Or Lower** -  A game, where you need to decide if option A has more followers or option B, it keeps count, and is endless until you loose.

 **Day 11: January 10, 2024**
 - **Project 13 : A guessing game** -  A guessing game, that has some ASCII art included.